-Transfers of shares of an SPI, when considered fiscally transparent by an individual (resident or non-resident of France) are subject to the same regime as described in the answer to question 9.3.
+Transfers of shares of an SPI (when considered tax transparent) by an individual (resident or non-resident of France) are subject to the same regime as described in the answer to question 9.3.
 However, the taxable capital gain is obtained by finding the difference between the sale price and the purchase price of the sold SPI shares.
 The same exemptions for the duration of the ownership also apply (see the answer to question 9.3).
+A flat rate of tax of 30% applies to the sale by French resident individuals of shares of an SPI subject to corporate tax.